LuaGunsX/v3rm-ads/README.md

-Made for april fools 2025, put the code from index.html into the header template
+Originally made for V3rmillion Revived's April Fools 2025, put the code from index.html into the header template.